ten-protocol/go-ten/design/Events_design.md

 the `data` field of a fake "wrapper" log.
 The encrypted RPC client retrieves the encrypted log bytes from the `data` field and decrypts them with the corresponding private key before returning the log events to the user.

+// TODO - Talk about the creation of the `LogSubscription` objects

 #### Wallet extension

 // TODO - Talk about mapping from the subscription channel to the websocket
+// TODO - Review for duplication with stuff in the "Considerations and Constraints" section, above

 ### Security and usability of the proposed design